-Line 20, Column B - Enter your franchise tax from Form CT-3, line 78, or CT-3-A, line 77, minus the total amount of any tax credits you are claiming before the EZ investment tax credit.
-If you wish to apply the EZ employment incentive credit before the EZ investment tax credit, be sure to also subtract the EZ employment incentive credit used this period (shown on line 24, Column A).
-Certain credits must be applied before the EZ investment tax credit.
-Refer to the instructions of your franchise tax return to determine the order of credits that applies.
+Line 23, Column B - Enter your franchise tax from Form CT-3, line 78, or CT-3-A, line 77, minus the total amount of any tax credits you are claiming before the EZ-ITC.
+If you wish to apply the EZ-EIC before the EZ-ITC, be sure to also subtract the EZ-EIC used this period (shown on line 27, Column A).
+Certain credits must be applied before the EZ-ITC.
+Refer to the instructions of your franchise tax return to determine the order of credits that applies, or refer to Form CT-600, Ordering of Corporation Tax Credits.

-Schedule E - Part II - Credits available for refund or carryforward (New York C corporations only)
+Schedule E - Part II - Credits available for refund

+or carryforward (New York C corporations only)

-Line 29 - A new business may elect to treat 50% of the current year EZ-ITC available to be carried forward as an overpayment of tax to be refunded.
+Line 32 - A new business may elect to treat 50% of the current year EZ-ITC available to be carried forward as an overpayment of tax to be refunded.